 Scoring — A passing score is determined using an established scientific method that statistically analyzes input from subject-matter experts to match exam results with levels of knowledge expected of the testing candidates.
 NICET uses a scaled score for consistency across all exams.

 Score Report — The document that describes how a candidate performed on the exam.
 Scores of 500 or above are indicated with pass.
 Scores below 500 include the scaled score for the exam and, for multiple-domain exams, percent correct for each domain or section.
 Pearson VUE provides an unofficial score report immediately after completion of the test.
-NICET mails the official score report within two weeks of the exam date.
+The official score report is available for download from the candidate portal within two weeks of the exam date.

 Experience — Experience requirements are determined by industry experts and peers during the program development process.
 The Experience Application includes work history, performance measures, and at higher levels, a major project write-up and personal recommendation.

-Conditional Decision Letter (CDL) — CDLs are mailed to all candidates that apply for certification but do not meet established requirements.
-The letter describes the requirements that still need to be met for the candidate to be awarded certification.
-It may take up to 60 days from date of receipt for CDL responses to be evaluated.
+Review Status Message (RSM) — RSMs are sent through the candidate portal to all candidates that apply for certification but do not meet established requirements.
+The message describes the requirements that still need to be met and what to do next for the candidate to be awarded certification.
+It may take up to 60 days from date of receipt for RSM responses to be evaluated.

-Fees — The application fee includes an initial review and one review of additional material in response to a CDL.
+Fees — The application fee includes an initial review and one review of additional material.
 (See Fees)

 Work History — A complete description of positions held and work performed.
 All work activities, regardless of relevance to the certification, should be included.